cojulieanne/d9f4b60ba0c3e8f72f9b10721c588ff2e909d163ec13825591a283675158d548_airline_passenger_satisfaction/README.md

 * Trailing Whitespace: Removes unnecessary trailing spaces from code files.

 * End-of-File Fixer: Ensures files end with a newline for readability and compatibility.

+* Hadolint: Lints the `Dockerfile` to ensure Docker best practices, such as avoiding unnecessary root privileges and pinning base image versions.

+* Yamllint: Validates `docker-compose.yaml` and other YAML files for structural and stylistic correctness.

 These hooks automatically run before commits, helping maintain clean and consistent code.